 Immigration Legal Services

-As a non-profit organization, IIMD has proudly served various ethnic communities within the tri-county area for almost 100 years.
+As a non-profit organization, IIMD has proudly served various ethnic communities within the tri-county area for over 100 years.
 While we emphasize assisting under-represented families, our immigration legal department assists all individuals in achieving their immigration goals.
 We provide high quality and affordable services to an internationally diverse and growing client base.
-Members of our staff are bilingual in Spanish, Arabic, Polish, Croatian, and Serbian.
+Members of our staff are bilingual in Spanish, Arabic, Polish, and Croatian.

 - Naturalization, Form N-400